MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-reinstate-task.md

 - The partner tenant user must have DAP/GDAP access to the applicable tenant.

-  1. For DAP, admin agent group membership is needed.
+  1. For DAP, an admin agent group membership.

-  2. For GDAP, a role that can create Conditional Access (CA) policies is needed.
+  2. For GDAP, a role that can create Conditional Access (CA) policies.

 - The partner tenant user must enable MFA for their user account in the partner tenant.